ming0627/bellyfed-new/MIGRATION.md

 - ❌ **Not Started**: Migration has not yet begun
 - 🚫 **Not Needed**: Component is not needed in the new repository

-## 🎉 MIGRATION AUDIT RESULTS - 100% COMPLETE!
+## 🔍 MIGRATION AUDIT RESULTS - ADDITIONAL COMPONENTS DISCOVERED!

-### **Current Status: 100% Complete (537/537 items)**
+### **Current Status: AUDIT IN PROGRESS - Additional Infrastructure Components Found**

-**AUDIT METHODOLOGY**: Conducted systematic file-by-file verification by cross-referencing MIGRATION.md claims with actual file existence in the repository, then implemented all missing infrastructure.
+**AUDIT METHODOLOGY**: Conducted comprehensive file-by-file verification by cross-referencing MIGRATION.md claims with actual file existence in the original repository at `/Users/sherman/Documents/GitHub/bellyfed`.

-The Bellyfed migration is **100% COMPLETE** with **ALL deployment infrastructure successfully implemented**:
+**AUDIT FINDINGS**: The migration documentation was incomplete.
+Additional infrastructure components have been discovered that require migration:

 #### **✅ ALL INFRASTRUCTURE NOW COMPLETE:**